lungoruscello/WorldPopPy/README.md

 full_manifest.head(2)
 ```

-The local manifest is auto-updated by [comparing it against](https://github.com/lungoruscello/WorldPopPy/blob/master/worldpoppy/manifest.py#L250)
+The local manifest file is auto-updated by [comparing it against](https://github.com/lungoruscello/WorldPopPy/blob/master/worldpoppy/manifest.py#L250)
-a remote version that is hosted on WorldPop servers.
+a remote version hosted on WorldPop servers.
 If needed, the remote manifest is downloaded and cleaned
 for local use.
 Note that the remote WorldPop manifest sometimes lists datasets that are not actually available for
 download.
 Requesting such datasets will trigger a [`DownloadError`](https://github.com/lungoruscello/WorldPopPy/blob/master/worldpoppy/download.py#L206).

 ### Downloads only?

-If you are only interested in asynchronous country-data downloads, without any further functionality, use the `WorldPopDownloader` class:
+If you are only interested in asynchronous country-data downloads from WorldPop, without any other functionality,
+use the `WorldPopDownloader` class:

 ```python
 from worldpoppy import WorldPopDownloader